dopplar/Podcast_Summarizer/README.md

 # Podcast Summarizer

-This project aims to summarize YouTube podcast videos into concise LinkedIn posts using various tools and technologies.
+This software utilizes Language Learning Models (LLMs) to turn a podcast conversation into a concise set of summary points.

 ## Basic Flow